aws/deep-learning-containers/available_images.md

 The framework support policy is live on the [DLC](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/support-policy.html) dev guides.

 Anaconda shifted to a commercial licensing model for certain users.
-Actively maintained DLAMIs and DLCs have been migrated to the publicly available open-source version of Conda (conda-forge) from the Anaconda channel.
+Actively maintained and DLCs have been migrated to the publicly available open-source version of Conda (conda-forge) from the Anaconda channel.

 > Warning: If you are actively using Anaconda to install and manage your packages and their dependencies in a DLC that is no longer actively maintained, you are responsible for complying with the governing license from the Anaconda Repository, if you determine that the terms apply to you.
 Alternatively, you can migrate to one of the currently-supported DLCs listed in the Supported Frameworks table or you can install packages using conda-forge as a source.